SpaceOdyssey/cia/README.md

 assumptions and priors for pairwise edge probabilities.
-There is also more exposure of the sampling procedure itself, whereby the algorithm can return both partitions and DAGs while providing convergence diagnostics to understand how well we are sampling in both partition and DAG space.
+There is also more exposure of the sampling procedure itself, whereby the algorithm can return both partitions and DAGs while providing convergence diagnostics to understand how well the algorithm is sampling in both partition and DAG space.

 We provide a simple [example](https://spaceodyssey.github.io/cia/articles/three_node_example.html)